-The D. James Kennedy Institute announces the pastoral fellowship-in-residence year.
-The pastoral fellowship-in-residence year is an opportunity for newly ordained or soon-to-be-ordained ministers to spend twelve months in an intensive time of professional training following their graduation from seminary.
-More than a mere “add-on” to seminary the residential training provides a structured environment for growth as a believer in Christ, as well as a servant in the Body of Christ.
-The residency, much like a fellowship in other professions, will feature:
+The D. James Kennedy Institute for Reformed Leadership and Training announces the pastoral fellowship-in-residence year.
+The pastoral fellowship-in-residence year is an opportunity for newly ordained or soon-to-be-ordained clergy to invest twelve months in an intensive time of professional training following their graduation from seminary.
+More than a mere “add-on” to seminary, the residential training provides a structured environment for growth as a believer in Jesus Christ, as well as a pastor in the Body of Christ.
+The residency, much like a fellowship in other professions (e.g., medicene), will feature:

 - a structured time of supervised integration of theory to practice;